darolew/css548/parser/readme.txt

 -Nested function definitions are not implemented.

+-Nested array acesses such as:  a[i, b[ii, jj, kk], j] is not supported.
+         a[i, b[ii, jj, kk], j]

+Other type of nested expressions are not supported:
+ 1. nested function calls
+ 2. any array access inside a function call
+ 3. any function call inside an array access.

+The original implementation of tracker includes a stack that stored the number of dimension of each array it encountered.
+The parser signalled the tracker every time a dimension was the array was accessed.
+These numbers would be tracked together in one stack frame.
+When the number of acesses == the number of dimension on the the stack, the couting stack is popped, the array type is popped off the type stack, and type of the array was pushed We would have to do the same thing for the number of parameters in a function.

 -Pascal's divide operation returns a real when dividing two integer.
 C's divide operation returns an integer under the same circcumstances.
 Our compiler should have one of the integer operands to float or double so the